 2. Rebonding treatment may damage the hair

-Chemical treatment at some points damages the hair.
-Rebonding may lead to a breakage of the hair.
+Chemical treatment at some point damages the hair.
+Rebonding may lead to breakage of the hair.
 If you have sensitive skin, your scalp can be irritated by the chemicals that are used in the hair rebonding treatment.
-Therefore it is always advisable to talk to the stylist, before rebounding.
+Therefore it is always advisable to talk to the stylist, before rebonding.

 Avoid tying your hair and use of hairpins.
 Do not wet your hair for at least 72 hours as it nearly takes around a minimum of 3 days for the bonds to stabilize in the treated hair.

 One should always oil his/her hair regularly for maintaining health and for the proper nourishment of the hair, also to keep them soft and shiny.
-Generally, after rebonding, it is advised not to use anything that stops the hair bonds to stabilize.
+Generally, it is advised not to use anything that stops the hair bonds to stabilize for 3 days after rebonding.
 Harsh shampoos and conditioners should be avoided.

-Always use the shampoo that is generally meant for the straight hair and does not forget to condition your hair using a mild conditioner after every hair wash.
+Always use the shampoo that is generally meant for straight hair and do not forget to condition your hair using a mild deep nourishing conditioner after every hair wash.

 Hair rebonding is similar to methods of relaxing the hair and it also changes the looks.
 Once you get your hair rebonded, the biggest challenge is how to protect the health of the hair.
 Split ends need to be trimmed from time to time and a general touch-up every 3-4 months is required for the proper maintenance of the rebonded hair.

+Ans.
 The hair becomes silky and straight at the end of the hair rebonding process.
-But the process involves the application of the chemicals to straighten the hair and also chemicals have their side effects such as damaged hair and breakage of the hair which leads to hair loss/hair falling as well..
+But the process involves the application of chemicals to straighten the hair and also chemicals have their side effects such as damaged hair and breakage of the hair which leads to hair loss/hair fall as well.
 Also, hair rebonding is not recommended for all hair types.